WindowsMeosu/peppypedia/README.md

 peppypedia is not to be a replacement for the osu!wiki.

-Some code here may not belong to me.
+Note: Some code here may not belong to me.
 IRC: (libera.chat) #peppypedia

 If you use gitlab instead of github please go here: